marcin-karbowniczyn/simple-paper-rock-scissors-simulaotr/README.md

-# A simple JS represantation of a brower game of Paper, Rock and Scissors
+# A simple JS represantation of a browser game of Paper, Rock and Scissors
+## This app was made during an early stage of my Javascript learning process